dengage-tech/dengage-android-sdk/README.md

 // Add To Wishlist
 val data = hashMapOf<String, Any>(
     "product_id" to 123
-    // ... extra columns in wishlist_events table, can be added here )
+    // ... extra columns in wishlist_events table can be added here )
 Dengage.addToWishList(data)

 // Remove From Wishlist
 val data = hashMapOf<String, Any>(
     "product_id" to 123
-    // ... extra columns in wishlist_events table, can be added here )
+    // ... extra columns in wishlist_events table can be added here )
 Dengage.removeFromWishList(data)
 ```